pathakmukul/vibe-doctor/README.md

 - Check that the files mentioned in the export exist

 ### "Line out of range"
-- Files may have been modified outside Claude between export and revert
+- Files may have been modified outside Claude Code between export and revert
 - Manual review may be needed for complex changes

 ## 🏗️ Technical Details